salmanfareeth/PHP-login-demo/README.md

 ## Important Note

 This project is for demonstration and learning purposes only.
 Do not use this code in a production environment without proper security measures.
+Always follow best practices for web security in real-world applications.